lalten/rpg_dvs_ros/doc/README.md

 - reset timestamps on sensors
 - provide sensor information, e.g. resolution.

-### Rosgraph computation graph
+### Computation Graph of Software Nodes

-Basic flow from the eDVS hardware driver through the DVS renderer to an image_view:
+The basic flow of data from the eDVS hardware driver through the DVS renderer to an image_view, displayed with using the rosgraph tool:
 <br/><img src="images/rosgraph_simple.png" width="100%"/>

 Basic flow in the calibrated stereo case: